3D Printer Hot Box

 Note that ASA starts to experience heat creep or filament clogging at 70°C+.

-If you’re experiencing bed adhesion issues, which I highly doubt, adding brims will help, setting the brim gap to 0mm.
+If you’re experiencing bed adhesion issues, which we highly doubt, adding brims will help, setting the brim gap to 0mm.

 3D Printer Heated Chamber